Sign In

 We'll save your preferences

 If you want to work in the hub of the production process, then the production office may be for you.
-Under the supervision of the production coordinator, production office PAs assist in the logistical complexities of getting a film through pre-production and principal photography.
+Under the supervision of the production coordinator, production runners, and office PAs assist in the logistical complexities of getting a film through pre-production and principal photography.

 Stage 1